atomicojs/atomicojs.dev/README.md

 Atomico SSR plugin, tasks:

-- [x] SSR desde el servidor.
+- [x] SSR from the server.
-- [ ] hydration, Atomico doesn't need `astro-root`, hydration is Automatic, but I need the component's js to be imported on the client.
+- [ ] Hydration, Atomico doesn't need `astro-root`, hydration is Automatic, but I need the component's js to be imported on the client.

+> Atomico automatically hydrates the sun when detecting data-hydrate.

 ## Cases